jalfonsosm/agi-llm/README.md

 - **Unicode Text Rendering**: SDL_ttf integration for multilingual display
 - **LLM Integration**: Experimental AI-powered natural language processing
 - **Multi-backend**: Support for llama.cpp, BitNet, and Cloud APIs
-- **Modular Architecture**: Clean separation between game engine and AI layer
+- **Modular Architecture**: Clean separation between game engine and AI layer.
+The llm code is encapsulated in its own lib and could be easily integrated in other projects like SCUMMVM or Sarien.

 ## Current Developers